-4.28.
+4.30.
 Surface and no-fly time

-After a dive, Suunto D5 displays surface time since the previous dive and a countdown time for the recommended no-fly time.
+After a dive, Suunto EON Core displays surface time since the previous dive and a countdown time for the recommended no-fly time.
 During the no-fly time you should avoid flying or traveling to higher altitude.

-No-fly time is the minimum surface time after a dive which is recommended to wait before entering and flying with an airplane.
-It is always at least 12 hours and equals desaturation time when it is more than 12 hours.
+No-fly time is the minimum surface time after a dive which is recommended to wait before flying with an airplane.
+It is always at least 12 hours.
 For desaturation times shorter than 75 minutes, no-fly time is not displayed.
+Maximum no-fly time is 72 hours.

-If decompression is omitted during a dive and the dive algorithm is locked for 48 hours (see 4.2.
+If decompression is omitted during a dive and the dive algorithm is locked for 48 hours (see 4.6.1.
 Algorithm lock), the no-fly time is always 48 hours.
 Similarly, if dive is done in gauge mode (bottom timer), the no-fly time is 48 hours.

-With Suunto Fused $^{\mathbb{M}}$ RGBM 2, the selected personal setting parameter (-2, -1, 0, +1, +2) is affecting no-fly time.
+With Suunto FusedTM RGBM 2, selected personal setting parameter (-2, -1, 0, +1, +2) is affecting no-fly time.
 The more conservative personal setting you have, the longer no-fly time values you will see.
 More aggressive personal setting will result in shorter no-fly time values.

-Once the no-fly time calculated by your Suunto D5 with Suunto FusedTM RGBM 2 has ended, you can enter and fly with a normal airplane which is pressurized up to 3000 m.
+Once the no-fly time calculated by your Suunto EON Core with Suunto FusedTM RGBM 2 has ended, you can enter and fly with a normal airplane which is pressurized up to 3000 m.